BENNINGTON -- He may be one of our nation's most iconic figures, but most Americans may know little about Benjamin Franklin.

 "This is my 20th anniversary of working with Oldcastle -- my first show was back in 1994," he said, "so it's terrific to be invited back for another go-around."

 Shea first appeared as Ben Franklin during the show's first Oldcastle run in 2007.
-At the time, it was Shea's first experience performing a one-man show.

 "Doing a one-man show can be daunting if you've never done it before," he said.
 "It was an exhausting experience just trying to jam all the facts and lines into my head.
 It has been a much easier journey this time."